ricardonovelot/Edutainment/README.md

 ## About the Project

-The Edutainment app, developed as part of Day 35's challenge in the "100 Days with SwiftUI" course, is a SwiftUI-based educational app for children practicing multiplication tables.
+The Edutainment app is a SwiftUI-based educational app for children practicing multiplication tables.

 ### Features